josek11/15-puzzle-uninformed-search/README.md

 # 15-puzzle-uninformed-search

+To compile: javac My15Puzzle.java

-15 puzzle with several uninformed search algorithms
+To run: java My15Puzzle, give initial configuration of a 15 puzzle and select the uninformed search algorithm.